History

 Credits 3.0

-Examines the history of the Modern Middle East and North Africa from approximately 1770 CE to the present.
-Must have six credit hours of history or permission of instructor.
-As needed.
+This course examines the history of the Modern Middle East and North Africa from approximately 1770 CE to the present.
+Prerequisite: must have six credit hours of History or permission of instructor.
+Fall/Spring as needed.

 Credits 3.0